raj454raj/solveDebts/README.md

 solveDebts
 ----------

 Many of friends owe you.
-And you too many friends.
+And you too owe many friends.
 Money is divided in your friend circle.
 This tool helps you to automate the debt solving process along with no cash loss :D (and no gain too :( )

 Use